 Tables 22.11 and 22.12 summarise the sensitivity of NPV @ 8% before and after taxes to changes nickel prices and USD/CAD exchange rate.
-The green shaded cell is at current PEA case pricing, while the blue shaded cell is at Wood Mackenzie ESG incentive pricing.
+The green shaded cell is at current PEA base case pricing.

 Table 22.13 and Table 22.14 show the same sensitivity tables as above in terms of pre-tax and after-tax IRR.